-Confucius was born on or about September 28, 551 BC, in the feudal state of Lu, which was nominally a part of the Zhou empire but was in reality an independent political actor.
+Confucius was born on or about September 28, 551 BC, in a town known as Qufu in the feudal state of Lu, which was nominally a part of the Zhou empire but was in reality an independent political actor.
 His birth name was Kong Qiu: Kong being his family name, Qiu, which means “mountain,” his given name.
 In later years, his disciples would refer to him as Kong Fuzi — Fuzi meaning “Master.”
 He would receive his Western name from Jesuit missionaries of the sixteenth century AD, who transliterated the Chinese they were hearing as best they were able.
 Although the result is not correct according to either the Wade-Giles or the Pinyin standard, “Confucius” has become too ingrained in our collective Western consciousness to suffer changing now; even the most scholarly of Western books on the man and his philosophy still employ it.

 Confucian dogma insists that Confucius was a direct descendant of the Shang dynasty emperors, but this is almost certainly a later invention meant to embellish his credentials.
-The tale is ironic not least in that Confucius himself argued stridently that merit should be prioritized over bloodlines and birthright in Chinese society, with the exception only of the emperor himself; this is in fact one of the aspects of his philosophy that strikes us as most modern today.
+The claim is ironic in that Confucius himself argued stridently that merit should be prioritized over bloodlines and birthright in Chinese society, with the exception only of the emperor himself; this is in fact one of the aspects of his philosophy that strikes us as most modern today.

 But whether deposed royalty or not, his was now a middle-class family of modest means.
 His father, who was already 70 years old when he was born, died when he was still a toddler, and as a young boy Confucius had to take odd jobs to help support his mother and himself.
 Nevertheless, he proved a superb student, adept in all of the Six Arts that distinguished an educated man: rites, music, archery, chariotry, calligraphy, and mathematics.
 He married at age 19, but divorced shortly thereafter, and avoided romantic and familial entanglements for the rest of his life in favor of promoting his philosophy.

 Industrious and capable, Confucius became a teacher in his early twenties, then an estate manager for one of the noble families of Lu.
-By the time he reached age 30, he had begun the ceaseless wandering across the length and breadth of Northern Inner China that would characterize the rest of his life.
+By the time he reached age 30, he had begun the ceaseless wandering through Northern Inner China that would characterize the rest of his life.
 He visited at least six separate feudal states in all, looking tirelessly for a government in one of them that was ready and willing to implement his philosophy of the ideal state.
 Confucius was no radical.
 In fact, he was a conservative to the core, who believed one could Make China Great Again only by reintroducing the golden-age values of the early Zhou dynasty at every level of society.
 “I transmit but do not innovate,” he said.
 He was a fine speaker who was not without some clever practical suggestions for more efficient administration, and many a leader found him interesting to begin with, but all of his negotiations with the rich and powerful eventually ran aground on the rocks of his fussy absolutism, his unwillingness to compromise his system of ethics in even the smallest degree in order to get things done in the real world.
 “When the dukes and kings of China sought out Confucius’s advice,” writes Michael Schuman in his recent book about the sage, “they wanted to talk about military tactics and geopolitical strategy.
 Instead they got lessons on ethics, history, and poetry.”

 Although he was never given the permanent government post he craved, Confucius did collect disciples who would be instrumental in documenting his ideas and keeping them alive after their master’s death.
 “The talents and virtues of other men are hillocks and mounds which may be stepped over,” said one of them. “[But Confucius] is the sun or moon, which it is not possible to step over.”

 The central aspirational figure of Confucianism can be imperfectly translated as the Gentleman, a man who owes that title neither to birth nor to wealth but rather to his personal qualities and personal conduct.
-His lodestar is what Westerners call the Golden Mean, his bearing marked by self-assurance but never by vanity, his decisions the product of sober reasoning rather than emotional inconstancy.
+His lodestar is what Westerners call the Golden Mean, his bearing marked by self-assurance but never by vanity, his decisions the products of sober reasoning rather than emotional inconstancy.
 Secure within the understanding of the world which he has acquired from the Four Books and the Five Classics, he is comfortable being an island of integrity unto himself if need be.

 When he eats, the Gentleman does not seek to stuff himself.
 In his home, he does not seek luxury.
 He is diligent in his work and cautious in his speech.